 Wood shavings are probably the most readily available substrate, but even dust-extracted shavings can irritate your pet’s skin and eyes.
 Pygmy Hedgehogs are prone to upper respiratory problems and dust will make this condition worse.
 Animal cardboard bedding makes a good substrate layer for a hedgehog, such as FinaCard (pictured opposite), or alternatively you can use a fleece liner.

-African pygmy hedgehogs are rather messy animals, although they can be litter trained, so and you will need to clean their cage and contents on a daily basis to keep them happy and healthy.
+African pygmy hedgehogs are rather messy animals, although they can be litter trained, so and you will need to clean their cage and contents on a regular basis to keep them happy and healthy.
 Our homes have a removable base, coated with 2 coats of clear, matt, pet-safe varnish, so this will help prevent the bottom from getting soaked and stained.
-If, however, your hedgehog’s home does get soiled or damaged in any way, you can replace any part of his home using our Replacement Parts Service.
+If, however, your hedgehog’s home does get soiled or damaged, you can replace any part of his home using our Replacement Parts Service.

 Our Little House for Pigs & Hogs with it’s slanting roof is sized for pygmy hedgehogs to keep them cosy and warm.